Kiyoko44/Data-Management/README.md

 # Data-Management
-MCS 572: Course completed through ASU
+3 Projects completed for the Data Management course CSE572 through ASU Wrote and executed code through Juptyer Notebook using Python 3